 Tips for Planning CE Activities:

 - Ensure you have a strong planning committee in place that can serve as a liaison between you and your faculty.
 Planning committee members should be representative of the target audience and/or type of accreditation being sought.

 - Content should be unbiased and free of product placement and company logos.
 Speaker bureau presentations are also prohibited.

 - Faculty should be selected based on expertise in topic/content.

 - Maintain appropriate receipts for reconciliation of funds and documentation of all content-related correspondence between your planning committee and faculty.

-- Maintain constant communication with your faculty, planning committee, and National Headquarters throughout the process.
+- Maintain constant communication with your faculty, planning committee, and NKF headquarters throughout the process.